PORCELAIN BY ANTOINETTE

 Week 6: Basic Glaze and Firing

-• I use spray glazing techniques, because my work is very thin.
+Pottery glazing is an essential aspect of working with porcelain, even if this isn’t a glazing class.
+It’s important to understand the basics of glazes and how to apply them.
+I use spray glazing techniques because my pieces are very thin.
 Regular dipping of porcelain will only wash off when the walls get soaked with the water in the glaze.

-• High fired porcelain cannot be successful, unless the potter fully understands what happens in the kiln.
+High fired porcelain cannot be successful, unless the potter fully understands what happens in the kiln.
 Too often they will complain that the porcelain slumped, and they will not know why and how to correct the problem.
-The answer lies in an understanding of the character of porcelain.
-We pay special attention to different ways that porcelain can be fired and explain it so that the potter understands why he or she must take special precautions.
-We will discuss the firing schedules and why I fire my kilns the way I do.
+This course emphasizes firing methods, schedules, and the precautions needed for success.
+I'll explain why I fire my kilns the way I do and cover packing and firing an electric kiln.

-Throughout the course I will enlighten the classes with samples, sketches and other interesting materials- anything that I would have used in a hands-on pottery class.
+Throughout the course, I will enrich the learning experience with samples, sketches, and other engaging materials that mimic a hands-on pottery class.

 Picture